mooselab/web-app-workloads/README.md

-# Characterizing Workload Patterns
+# Characterizing Web Application Workload Patterns

-This repository hosts the replication package for the paper "Characterizing the Workload Patterns of Web Applications."
+This repository hosts the replication package for the paper "Understanding Web Application Workloads and Their Applications: Systematic Literature Review and Characterization."

 ## Introduction

 The repository is organized into three main folders:

 1. **Experiments:** This folder encompasses the code for conducting the experiments.
 It is further divided into three subfolders: `extracting_traces`, `clustering`, and `analysis`.
-The first subfolder is utilized for extracting traces (available in the [extracted_traces](./extracted_traces/) folder).
-The second subfolder handles the clustering of traces, and the results can be found in the [results](./results/) folder.
-The third subfolder contains code for the analysis of traces to address our research questions.
+The first subfolder is utilized for extracting workloads (available in the [extracted_traces](./extracted_traces/) folder).
+The second subfolder handles the clustering of workloads, and the results can be found in the [results](./results/) folder.
+The third subfolder contains code for the analysis of workloads to address our research questions.

-2. **Extracted Traces:** This folder stores the raw data of the 10 traces studied in our research.
+2. **Extracted Traces:** This folder stores the raw data of the 12 workloads studied in our research.

-3. **Results:** This folder houses the clustered results of the traces, which are instrumental in answering our research questions.
+3. **Results:** This folder houses the clustered results of the workloads, which are instrumental in answering our research questions.

 ## Install